Kevinle76/Kevinle76/README.md

 - 🌱 With many years of experience in Business Analysis, Financial Analysis and over 10 years of experience in Business Managememt, so I am so exicited to join Data Analyst team.

 - ⚡ I love reading books, running and swimming.
-My wish I could run at all states.
+My wish I could run across the country.
 Until now, I have run at 8 states.